Problem: You have a Blue Screen or other related issue on your computer.

 - Install any driver updates.
 The update will remove the faulty files and replace them.
 If updating doesn’t work, then it may not be compatible with your hardware configuration.

 - Run System File Checker.
 This will scan your machine for corrupt/missing files.
 The process may take some time, so be patient.
 In some cases, you will need your Windows installation disc.
-If you don’t have this disc, contact your system manufacturer for assistance.
+If you don’t have the disc, contact your system manufacturer for assistance.

 - Scan your machine for viruses.
 Malware can cause your machine to perform strangely or even operate without your consent.
 If you don’t have antivirus software installed on your machine, you can download and install Microsoft Security Essentials for free here.